-What should I wear on my body?
-Most people feel comfortable wearing stretchy, form-fitting clothing in order to move freely and easily observe the body's lines in the mirror.
+On the body: Most people feel comfortable wearing stretchy, form-fitting clothing in order to move freely and easily observe the body's lines in the mirror.
 This can be the classic tights and leotard combo or non dance-specific clothes.

-What should I wear on my feet?
-Socks are perfectly fine, and even recommended if you're starting out and don't want to buy dance shoes yet.
+On your feet: Socks are perfectly fine, and even recommended if you're starting out and don't want to buy dance shoes yet.
 Soft ballet shoes, made of either canvas or leather, will provide better grip and foot support and are the flat shoe of choice for ballet dancers of all levels.

-What else do I need?
-Make sure to bring a water bottle.
+Extras: Make sure to bring a water bottle.
 You may also enjoy having an extra layer to wear at the beginning of class before your body warms up.